South Devon Railway 2-4-0 locomotives: Prince

 Three more locomotives were under construction in 1876 when the South Devon Railway was amalgamated into the Great Western Railway.
 They were similar to Prince except for slightly smaller 11+1/2 in dia × 17 in cylinders.

-The parts had been supplied by the Ince Forge Company for erection at Newton Abbot, however the part built locomotives were taken to Swindon railway works where they were completed as side-tank locomotives 1298, 1299 and 1300.
+The parts had been supplied by the Ince Forge Company for erection at Newton Abbot.
+Following the GWR's takeover, the partially-built locomotives were taken to Swindon railway works, where they were completed as side-tank locomotives 1298, 1299 and 1300.
 1299 was fitted with a crane for work at Swindon in 1881 (withdrawn September 1936), while the other two were stationed at Exeter for working the Culm Valley Light Railway and withdrawn in 1926 (1298) and 1934 (1300).

 The names are those of planets but were probably chosen for their mythological links, as many other South Devon Railway locomotives carried the names of gods.
 See Saturn, Mercury, Jupiter.